JiFish/Storyteller/README.md

 If you are _not_ using apache, you must replicate the rules in `.htaccess` to ensure the installation is secure.
 #### 4. Ready to play!
 Type `!newgame` in the channel you chose for the webhook to get started.
 Type `!help` to see the basic commands or `!helpmore` for the complete list.

+### Usage Tips and Hints
+- Remember, you have to enforce the rules!
+- If the book asks you to do something there isn't a command for, you can always manually roll dice with `!roll` and apply any effects manually.
+- To easily restore a stat to max, just set it to 99 and it'll set it to the highest possible value
+- `!use` doesn't do anything on it's own.
+You must still apply the item's effects manually. e.g. `!use Potion of Skill;!skill 99`
+- If the book asks you to do something after a certain number of rounds in a fight, you can make the fight end early by putting the number of rounds end the end of the command. e.g. To stop after 3 rounds: `!fight Squirrel 5 5 3`
+- If the book says you get a bonus to your attack for one fight, you can apply it to your weapon bonus and remove it at the end of the fight. e.g. `!weapon +1;!fight Squirrel 5 5;!weapon -1`

+### Technical Information
+**Do you accept bug reports?**
+Yes.
+Particularly security issues should be reported.
+Please provide a test case for the issue and post it on the github project's issue page.

+**What about support requests and feature ideas?**
+Sure.
+You can also post them on the issues page.
+No promises though.

+**What about pull requests / patches etc.?**
+Gladly.

+**Where's the object-orientation?**
+There isn't any.
+This was pretty much a single use script that I've genericised just enough that it can be installed elsewhere.
+I've tried to clean the code up enough to allow easy hackablity, but drastic expansions will likely require a refactor.

+**What about support for other chat software (Discord, IRC etc.) or other books/systems?**
+All these would be nice.
+But a I'll have to refactor the code before considering them.